Battle of Karuma Falls: Prelude

 The TPDF's 205th Brigade, which had occupied the town of Masindi, was ordered to capture Gulu.
 The TPDF's two brigade-strong "Task Force", was instructed to secure the West Nile District.
 Both paths required the TPDF to take the Kampala–Gulu Road, which passed over the Nile River via the bridge at Karuma Falls.
 It was decided that the 205th Brigade, commanded by Brigadier Muhiddin Kimario, would advance first and secure the crossing.
 The bridge, which lay 60 km south of Gulu, was one of three such crossings over the Nile in Uganda, and it had been frequently used by Amin's agents to dump the bodies of executed dissidents into the river.
 Area residents also reported that bodies of Ugandan soldiers who had been killed in combat were disposed of there.
 Anti-Amin militants of Yoweri Museveni's Front for National Salvation were originally supposed to seize the location before Kampala fell, but moved too slowly.
 A group of Uganda Army soldiers maintained a roadblock at the Karuma Falls Bridge, where they harassed and robbed passing civilians.

-The 205th Brigade's advance was delayed due to a gasoline shortage, and by the time the requisite fuel had arrived in Masindi, the unit was two days behind schedule.
+The 205th Brigade's advance was delayed due to a gasoline shortage, and by the time the requisite fuel had arrived in Masindi, the unit was two days beyond schedule.
 Kimario had his men move faster to make up for the lost time so as to not interfere with the plans of the Task Force, which was following them.
 The evening before the brigade was to cross the river, a reconnaissance team spotted a company of Uganda Army soldiers at the bridge.
 Since the rough terrain in the area made crossing elsewhere difficult, Kimario decided that a direct attack on the bridge would be necessary.